Contributor: Suzanne Riordan. Lesson ID: 13950

 Journalism

-Journalism is writing that's related to the news or whatever is going on in the world at the time.
+Journalism is writing related to the news or whatever is going on in the world at the time.

 Now that you've learned what creative nonfiction is, head over to the Got It? section to test your knowledge!